 Deactivating your market

-In the Market status column, choose Deactivate.
+In the Market status section, choose Deactivate.

 Note